avargaskun/tracker-stats-exporter/README.md

 - **Standard Metrics**: Exposes comprehensive user statistics.
 - **Throttling/Caching**: Configurable cache duration (default 15 minutes, minimum 5 minutes) to respect tracker API limits and avoid bans.
 - **Dockerized**: Ready to deploy in any container environment.
-- **AI-Powered Scraping**: Use a local LLM to extract data from any tracker's profile page.

 ## Configuration